desperatehabit/ClaraVerse/docs/features/rag.md

 - All processing happens locally
 - Documents never leave your machine
 - Embeddings stored in Docker volume
-- No external API calls for RAG
+- No external API calls for Notebooks

 ## Backup Strategy